 Hatteras Sailing Organization

-Hatteras sailing organization is a US Sailing Community Sailing foundation and is establishing itself according to the guidelines of a US registered 5013c non-profit corporation.
+Hatteras sailing organization is a NC non-profit corporation and a US Sailing Community Sailing foundation and is establishing registration as a 5013(c) US registered non-profit corporation.
 The mission of our community sailing foundation is to promote community sailing on Hatteras Island, North Carolina, USA.

 Getting kids outside…